 Through our Summer Teacher Residency, CIA brings together a diverse group of dedicated professionals for an unforgettable time of creativity and collegiality.
 You'll join a select group of art educators from across the country as you create a new body of studio work, and reinvigorate your teaching practice.

 While on campus, residents are provided individual studio spaces, art-making supplies, and access to CIA's state-of-the-art facilities.
 A spirit of collaboration and community allows for regular feedback and input from your residency cohort, guided by our faculty advisors.

-Resident artist-educators will develop new, personal bodies of work with the support of an instructor in the studio.
-Residents will work independently, meet with mentor(s) for conceptual and material development, and participate in group critiques to enrich the practice of fellow residents.
-Residents will partake in professional development together with partner institutions to enhance art room curriculum.
-An exhibition will be installed and a public opening held at CIA to celebrate the works created during the Summer Teacher Residency.
-Residents will reside in CIA’s Uptown Residence Hall throughout the program.
+As a resident artist-educator you will develop a new, personal body of work with the support of an instructor in the studio.
+You’ll work independently, meet with a mentor for conceptual and material development, and participate in group critiques to enrich your practice.
+Professional development seminars are scheduled with partner institutions to enhance art room curriculum.
+At the end of the program, you’ll showcase the work created during your ten days at CIA in a group exhibition.

 Director of Continuing Education + Community Outreach

 216.421.7493 | Contact